mousymous/Shogun-duel/README.md

 2. Add proper logging<br>

 3. Configure Rect Class to make it as a modular template for creating entities<br>
-  - Textures will be the job of Texture_Class instead<br>
+  - Textures will be the job of Texture instead<br>
 4. Add Player Class and by using Rect Class and Texture Class create a samurai<br>
   - with proper animation based on movements